Ayuship1902/-12312209---COIT20261---2026T1-/week-01.md

 ### 1. Understanding the Unit
    I reviewed the unit profile to understand the course structure and assessment requirements.I learned that I need to make a GitHub portfolio and add my tutorial work to it each week, like screenshots, tests, and reflections.
 This portfolio counts for 20% of my final grade.

-### Key learnings from the Unit Profile:
-  • Understand network design, simulation, and troubleshooting using GNS3.
-  • Gain hands-on skills in Linux network configuration.
-  • Build a professional portfolio to showcase practical tasks and teamwork.
-  • Develop version-control and documentation practices through GitHub.

 ### 2. Software Setup
    I installed the software I needed for the unit.
 VirtualBox is for running virtual machines, and GNS3 is for simulating networks.